shz/virgil/docs/api/compile.md

 # Compiling Virgil Code

 What we're all here for.
+The compiler API is the highest-level way to interact with Virgil code, and zips together parsing, analysis, and code generation for you.

 Here's the basic signature:

 ```javascript
 require('virgil').compile(src, language, options, callback);